 More recently, the International Institute of Clinical Sexology (IICS) has been approved by the Florida Commission of Independent Education to offer a PhD in Clinical Sexology.
 This program incorporates the STTI program curricula into the Basic Clinical Sexology Education.
 All students will take this portion of the IICS program towards their Ph.D.
 They will also be Board Certified Sex Therapists or Clinical Sexologists through TCA.

 Students have three options for class attendance, which must be in person.
-Track 1 meets on Saturdays and Tracks 2 and 3 meet for five (5) days in a row on alternate months.
+Track 1 meets on Saturdays and Track 3 meets for five (5) days in a row (Thursday - Monday) on alternate months.

 This program may be taken on its own for Board Certification.
 Visit Sex Therapy Certification for more information.